 If you have been in a recent car crash, you may have heard something about "PIP" benefits or "Personal Injury Protection" insurance.
 As a Portland Oregon Personal Injury Attorney I can say the law mandating PIP benefits has assisted countless people that have been in a car crash in paying for reasonable and necessary medical treatment, lost wages, and funeral benefits.
 There are numerous things to know about PIP, but I did my best to boil it down to 15 things:

-- How Long Will The Insurance Company Pay My Reasonable and Necessary Medical Bills?
-Up to one year from the date of the incident or until the insurance company claims the bills are no longer reasonable or necessary (see Question 8-10 above).
+How Long Will The Insurance Company Pay My Reasonable and Necessary Medical Bills?
+Up to two years from the date of the incident or until the insurance company claims the bills are no longer reasonable or necessary (see Question 8-10 above).
 However, the law encourages insurers to pay bills within 6 months of receiving the bills.
 If the PIP insurer fails to pay reasonable, and necessary bills within the 6 months they are more susceptible to a lawsuit to get the bills paid.

 If you or someone you know has any questions about PIP call Portland Oregon Personal Injury Attorney Jeremiah Ross at 503.224.1658 for a free personal injury consultation.

 IMPORTANT LEGAL STUFF: Please remember all situations vary and this blog post is for informational purposes only.
 It is based on my opinion, personal experience, and interpretation of the law.
 However, the law changes and insurance companies may have a perfectly good lawful reason for cutting off PIP benefits.
 That is why it is best to consult with an attorney to determine your rights and obligations.
 Also, remember the law is constantly changing so this post may be outdated and based on law that has changed.
 Please review the current state of the law.